 3) North Shore

+North shore is a wonderful part of the island to visit.
 As long as the weather permits you should be able to hang out and watch some amazing surfers doing what they do best.
 My boys could sit and watch those surfers for hours.
 Just make sure to grab some Matsumoto Shaved Ice before you hit the beach.
 View on Yelp here.

 4) Food Trucks by North Shore